Izfaha/docusaurus/docs/rasberry-pi/gui-lxde-pi-os-lite.md

 ## Error solver

-if you do not enter the LDX GUI session, run this command
+if you do not enter the LDX GUI session, run this command in **tty**.
+You can enter TTY session using 'CTRL + ALT + F1 - F6'.
+Login as your user and run these command.

 ```sh
 startx